 LAW 565 Securities Regulation (V) An introduction to American securities regulation and focuses on the registration and reporting process required of public companies as well as securities litigation.
 Repeatable three times.
 Recommended: 531.

-LAW 566 Non-Profit Organizations Workshop (V) Examines the meaning, scope, and role of non-profit organizations in contemporary society, and focuses on selected non-tax laws and primary tax issues relevant to non-profits.
+LAW 566 Non-Profit Organizations (V) Examines the meaning, scope, and role of non-profit organizations in contemporary society, and focuses on selected non-tax laws and primary tax issues relevant to non-profits.
 Law students only.
 Recommended: 531 and 567.
 (Once a year)

 LAW 567 Federal Income Taxation (V) Surveys the entire federal income tax system, with emphasis on those areas of greatest importance to non-tax lawyers.
 Students are expected to develop proficiency in the use of the Internal Revenue Code and Treasury Regulations.

 LAW 568 Family Law (V) Legal forms of–and responses to–formation, maintenance, and dissolution of the family.
 Marriage, annulment, divorce, alimony, separation agreements, child custody and adoption, parentage.

 LAW 569 Sales (V) In-depth study of Uniform Commercial Code, Article 2–domestic sales of goods, including warranties, manner, time and place of performance, buyers' and sellers' remedies for breach of contract, limitations of freedom of contract.